AndyObtiva/glimmer/README.md

 The `-S` option specifies a script to run.

-### Mac Support
+#### Mac Support

-Mac is well supported with the `glimmer` command.
-However, if there is a reason to use the raw jruby command, you need to pass an extra option (`-J-XstartOnFirstThread`) to JRuby on the Mac.
+The Mac is well supported with the `glimmer` command.
+The advice below is not needed if you are using it.

+However, if there is a reason to use the raw `jruby` command directly instead of the `glimmer` command, you need to pass an extra option (`-J-XstartOnFirstThread`) to JRuby on the Mac (Glimmer automatically passes it for you when using the `glimmer` command).

 Example:
 ```